-In a medical emergency, the trained First Aider will attend urgently, or may call for an ambulance if the pupil requires hospitalisation.
-Staff are trained annually on administering Epi-Pens for anaphylactic shock, and pupils who have severe allergies or other significant health/medical needs are identified to all staff throughout the school year.
+In a medical emergency, the trained First Aider will attend urgently, or may call for an ambulance if required.
+Staff are trained on administering AAIs for anaphylactic shock and other forms of emergency medication where required for pupils, Pupils who have severe allergies or other significant health/medical needs are identified to all staff throughout the school year.